Dextrose vs Maltodextrin: The Battle of Carbohydrates

 Written and Sponsored by Leonard Shemtob

-Leonard Shemtob is President of Strong Supplements.
+Leonard Shemtob is President of Strong Supplements and a published author.
 Leonard has been in the supplement space for over 20 years, specializing in fitness supplements and nutrition.
 Leonard appears on many podcasts, written over 100 articles about supplements and has studied nutrition, supplementation and bodybuilding.

 Leonard's articles have been published in many top publications around the web.
 Leonard enjoys weight training, playing basketball and yoga, and also enjoys hiking.
 In his free time he studies and works on improving himself.
 For more detailed information, visit his official blog.